The-Marcy-Lab-School/marcy-curriculum-docs/mod-1-javascript-fundamentals/9-hof-array-methods.md

 ```
 {% endcode %}

-In this example, we will have an array of user objects.
+**Challenge:** In this example, we have an array of user objects.
 We want to get a copy of the array that only contains admins.

-Filter lets us check each object and only those with `isAdmin: true` will pass the test and be returned in the new array.
+Use filter to check each object and keep only those with the property `isAdmin: true`.

-{% code title="1-filter.js" %}
+{% code title="3-filter.js" %}
 ```js
 const users = [
   { id: 1, username: 'ben', isAdmin: false },